All Episodes

 How in the world can he not be part of it?

-Never appearing to govern, not being held accountable by the media.
+Well, the constant campaign, never appearing to govern, not being held accountable by the media, a brilliant strategy.

 And so somebody who's a Democrat activist disguised as a journalist names him person of the year because he found a way to appeal to the ignorant.

-Back to the Today Show on December 19th of 2012, David Gregory said to Single, Well, what about some people who've pushed back on that this year, saying it was more about the lesser of two evils in the course of the campaign.
+Back to the Today Show on December 19th of 2012, David Gregory said to Sengel, well, what about some people who've pushed back on that this year, saying it was more about the lesser of two evils in the course of the campaign?

-Our story by Michael Shear, our White House correspondent, really probes deeply into the data folks at the White House who really helped make it happen.
+Our story by Michael Scheer, our White House correspondent, really probes deeply into the data folks at the White House who really helped make it happen.

 And one of the things they found out is that there's about 15% of voters who actually don't care about politics.

-These are the people we didn't know who are going to show up at the polls who actually like Barack Obama in the sense that they feel like he's outside of politics.
+These are the people we didn't know who were going to show up at the polls who actually like Barack Obama in the sense they feel like he's outside of politics.

 There it is, folks.